snudm-starlab/K-prune/README.md

 * sublayerwise_tuning: whether perform layerwise tuning or not.
                        Remove the argument if you do not use sub-layerwise tuning.

-### A code for running Kprune
+### A code for running K-prune
-The following code is an example of generating 50% compressed BERT using Kprune on MRPC.
+The following code is an example of generating 50% compressed BERT using K-prune on MRPC.
 ```
 GPU=0
 TASK=mrpc